This post may contain affiliate links, from which we earn an income.

 Monte Cofano, Trapani, Sicily

 Very possibly our all-time favourite wild camping spot and for our money, one of the best in Italy!
 Right up in the north-western most corner of Sicily, this enormous bay is flanked by two nature reserves, Zingaro and Monte Cofano, the mountain in the image above.
 There are two spots here; one to the south of the bay (pictured) which is closer to the Monte Cofano hike and the other further north with access to a sandy beach and clear turquoise waters.
-The former (click the image for link) is harder to access along a bumpy track but worth the solitude and views if that’s your bag.
+The former (click the title for link) is harder to access along a bumpy track but worth the solitude and views if that’s your bag.
 The latter is much easier to access along mostly tarmac roads, but it is always busier and between 1 June to 30 September, may be closed.
-Click here for the P4N link.
-For more information about touring Sicily, click here.
+Click here for the Park4Night link.

 Briatico, Calabria, Italy